Lynching of Manuel Cabeza: Aftermath

-After his death, Angela, the black woman who lived with him, allegedly used her voodoo religion to "curse" the Klansmen who killed him and during the next few years, they supposedly all died under mysterious circumstances.
+After his death, Angela, the mixed race woman who lived with him, allegedly used her voodoo religion to "curse" the Klansmen who killed him and during the next few years, they supposedly all died under mysterious circumstances.
 In 2019, the city of Key West gave him a memorial service and a military headstone.
 The service was attended by city officials and members of his family, including his 99-year-old niece.

+Cabeza's lynching is referenced in Ernest Hemingway's To Have and Have Not.
+Also in Carl Hiaasen's Wrecker (Knopf, 2023).